Genza999/toop/README.md

-# xcubia
+# toop

-Python library to monitor site connectivity
+Toop is a Python library that monitors that status of a site on Mac